-Acute myeloid leukemia (AML) is a heterogenous disease and exhibits a dynamic mutational landscape as the disease progresses.1 In the VIALE-A study, composite complete response (CRc) (complete response [CR] or CR with incomplete hematological recovery [CRi]) in association with measurable residual disease (MRD) of <1 residual blast/1000 leukocytes (MRD) negative [MRD-]) resulted in longer duration of response, event-free survival, and OS than patients who achieved CRc but were MRD positive (MRD+).2 Single cell sequencing performed in older AML patients showed that primary and adaptive resistance in venetoclax-based combinations was commonly characterized by acquisition or enrichment of clones with FMS-like tyrosine kinase 3 (FLT3)-internal tandem duplication (ITD) mutations.3 There is no established role for a FLT3 inhibitor in front line setting for patients who are unsuitable for intensive chemotherapy.
+Acute myeloid leukemia (AML) is a heterogenous disease and exhibits a dynamic mutational landscape as the disease progresses.1 In the VIALE-A study, composite complete response (CRc), which includes complete response (CR) or CR with incomplete hematological recovery (CRi) in association with measurable residual disease (MRD) of <1 residual blast/1000 leukocytes or MRD negative (MRD-) resulted in longer duration of response, event-free survival, and OS than patients who achieved CRc but were MRD positive (MRD+).2 Single cell sequencing performed in older AML patients showed that primary and adaptive resistance in venetoclax-based combinations was commonly characterized by acquisition or enrichment of clones with FMS-like tyrosine kinase 3 (FLT3)-internal tandem duplication (ITD) mutations.3 There is no established role for a FLT3 inhibitor in front-line setting for patients who are unsuitable for intensive chemotherapy.
 The current standard of care is the combination of azacitidine plus venetoclax; however, FLT3-driven relapses are common.^{4,5}

 Emavusertib is a novel potent oral inhibitor of interleukin-1 receptor-associated kinase 4 (IRAK4) with additional inhibitory activity against FLT3 and CDC-like kinases (CLK1/2/4).
-Clinical studies with emavusertib monotherapy have demonstrated a significant reduction in blasts, along with CR, in patients who received prior therapy with an hypomethylating (HMA) and FLT3 inhibitors.
-Additionally, emavusertib in combination with azacitidine and venetoclax demonstrated significant antileukemic effects in all AML cell lines, including azacitidine- or venetoclax-resistant cell lines.6 MCL-1 is a prime driver of resistance to venetoclax and targeting IRAK4 has been shown to affect transcription and post translational regulation of MCL-1.^{7,8} Given the significant role of FLT3 mutations and MCL-1 in conferring resistance to the combination therapy of azacitidine and venetoclax, we designed this phase 1b study to assess the efficacy of emavusertib in combination with venetoclax and azacitidine in AML patients in CR with MRD.
+Clinical studies with emavusertib monotherapy have demonstrated a significant reduction in blasts, along with CR, in patients who received prior therapy with an hypomethylating agent (HMA) and FLT3 inhibitor.
+Additionally, emavusertib in combination with azacitidine and venetoclax demonstrated significant anti-leukemic effects in all AML cell lines, including azacitidine- or venetoclax-resistant cell lines.6 MCL-1 is a prime driver of resistance to venetoclax and targeting IRAK4 has been shown to affect transcription and post translational regulation of MCL-1.^{7,8} Given the significant role of FLT3 mutations and MCL-1 in conferring resistance to the combination therapy of azacitidine and venetoclax, we designed this phase 1b study to assess the efficacy of emavusertib in combination with venetoclax and azacitidine in AML patients in CR with MRD.
+(EUCTR#2023-505828-58).